LibrariesHacked/librarieshacked.github.io/_posts/2021-04-12-libraries-on-the-high-street.md

   - High streets
 ---

-High Streets are considered important.
-In December there was an announcement of [£830 million funding boost for high streets](https://www.gov.uk/government/news/830-million-funding-boost-for-high-streets), to cover 72 regeneration projects.
+High Streets are important.
+In December there was an announcement of [£830 million funding boost for high streets](https://www.gov.uk/government/news/830-million-funding-boost-for-high-streets), covering 72 regeneration projects.

 > High streets are more than simply shopping areas.
 They are important hubs for communities and play a big role in entertainment, housing and our health – as highlighted by Public Health England’s [Healthy High Streets research](https://www.gov.uk/government/publications/healthy-high-streets-good-place-making-in-an-urban-setting).
 They are important for the UK’s economy and for our well-being.
 >